bixb922/crank-organ/README.md

 No special application is needed on the cell phone.
 Just a standard web browser like Firefox or Chrome.

 The microcontroller used is a ESP32-S3.
-It has about 26 pins available to manage pipes and peripherals, simplifying enormously the electronics for a 20 note organ.
-It also manages touch pads,counters/encoders, lots of RAM and flash at a very low battery load, so I think it is a good choice for a microcontroller.
+Typical boards have about 26 pins available to manage pipes and peripherals, simplifying enormously the electronics for a 20 note organ.
+It also manages touch pads, counters/encoders, has lots of RAM and flash at a very low battery load, so I think it is a good choice for a microcontroller.
 With the available I2C capabilities, the ESP32-S3 could manage many (hundreds?) of pipes.

 The repository describes the complete solution:
 * hardware schematics